Saokian/rateris.teknologiz/README.md

 ## bug that i dont bother to fix😎
 - Killsay crashes the game
-- Model colors not being able to be saved
+- Model colors refusing to get saved
 - random ass crashes
 - crashes to saxton hales hotass body
 - outdated and buggy asf